cgint/agent-coding-assistant/TASK_add_coding_1_PLAN_.md

 # Plan: Evolving the Agent into a Coding Assistant

 ## 1. Objective
-The primary goal is to extend the existing `dspy-ai` based "Google Ads Expert AI" into a fully-fledged Coding Assistant.
+The primary goal is to extend the existing `dspy-ai` based "Agent Coding Assistant" into a fully-fledged Coding Assistant.
 This evolution will enable the agent to interact directly with the development environment, including reading/writing files, executing tests, and running terminal commands, thereby allowing it to autonomously perform coding tasks.

 ## 2. Current Architecture Summary
 The application is built on a robust and modern stack: